ICAEW.com works better with JavaScript enabled.

 SA106 box 16

-Which period is the £10,000 test applied to for MTD ITSA?
+Which period is the turnover test applied to for MTD ITSA?

-Can you leave MTD ITSA if your turnover/gross income drops below £10,000?
+Can you leave MTD ITSA if your turnover/gross income drops below the threshold?

-A taxpayer who is in MTD ITSA and whose turnover/gross income falls below £10,000 for three successive tax years can claim exemption from the start of the following tax year.
+A taxpayer who is in MTD ITSA and whose turnover/gross income falls below threshold for three successive tax years can claim exemption from the start of the following tax year.

 Do MTD ITSA quarterly updates all have to be to tax year quarters?

 Quarterly updates are required for standard tax year quarters (ie, to 5 July, 5 October, 5 January, and 5 April).
 There is an option to elect for calendar quarters (ie, to 31 June, 30 September, 31 January, and 31 March).
 This does mean a bunching of agents’ workloads and any clash with the timing of VAT returns also needs to be considered.
-The due date for the quarterly updates is 5 August, 5 November, 5 February, and 5 May regardless of whether an election for calendar quarters has been made
+The due date for the quarterly updates is 7 August, 7 November, 7 February, and 7 May regardless of whether an election for calendar quarters has been made.

 Does MTD ITSA apply to partnerships?

-MTD ITSA will start for general partnerships (not LLPs, not partnerships with a corporate partner, and not partnerships with more than 20 partners) from 6 April 2025 – one year later than for individuals.
-The MTD ITSA obligations will apply to the partnership rather than individual partners.
+HMRC intends to introduce MTD ITSA for partnerships but no start date has been announced.
+When introduced, the MTD ITSA obligations will apply to the partnership rather than individual partners.
 Until MTD ITSA is extended to partnerships, partners must continue to report partnership income annually along with income from other non-MTD sources.

 How will MTD ITSA work for jointly held properties?